How to Use Keywords to Get Your Blog Found and Read

 Check out your competition and be better

 Take a look at other material online that tries to answer your question or is all about your chosen keyword phrase.
-See how you can answer the question better or more thoroughly.
-See what they didn’t explain well, and do a better job than they did.
+Figure out how you can answer the question better or more thoroughly.
+Identify what they didn’t explain well, and do a better job than they did.
 See what they left out and include it.

 Google is getting better and better at identifying the best answer for a question.
 Make sure it’s yours.